Interpretable Sparse Proximate Factors for Large Dimensions: Empirical Application

 \section{Empirical Application}

-In this section, we apply our method to two significantly different datasets, 370 single-sorted stock portfolios and 128 macroeconomic variables.
-We compare the proximate factors $\tilde{F}$ with the PCA factors $\hat{F}$ by two metrics, the generalized correlation $\rho$ between $\tilde{F}$ and $\hat{F}$ and the proportion of variation explained by $\tilde{F}$ and $\hat{F}$.
+In this section, we apply our method to two relevant datasets, 370 financial portfolios and 128 macroeconomic variables.
+We compare the proximate factors $\tilde{\*F}$ with the PCA factors $\hat{\*F}$ by two metrics, the generalized correlation $\rho$ between $\tilde{\*F}$ and $\hat{\*F}$ and the proportion of variation explained by $\tilde{\*F}$ and $\hat{\*F}$.
 In both datasets, proximate factors constructed from our approach with 5-10\% of cross-section observations are very close to the conventional PCA factors.
 As proximate factors are composed of only a few cross-section observations, we can find economically meaningful labels for each latent factor.